taichi/modernjs/modernjs.en.md

 * [PostCSS]
   * In my project, I use it as [babel - plugin - react - css - modules] asks for it
   * In something like [Babel] in the CSS area, you can plug in and uninstall features by plugin ... only understand to the extent
-  * [The logo that became the power-assert's logo](https://togetter.com/li/823597) and the logo of [PostCSS] are same in design direction
 * [CSS Flexible Box Layout Module Level 1](https://www.w3.org/TR/css-flexbox-1/)
   * As far as we can see, the Flexible Box is the layout engine of the GUI application itself
   * The material of [CSS Flexible Box Layout](https://developer.mozilla.org/en/docs/Web/CSS/CSS_Flexible_Box_Layout) in MDN is straightforward